ruaue/alpine-cloud-images/README.md

 The `state` step always checks the current state of the image builds, determines what actions need to be taken, and updates `work/images.yaml`.
 A subset of image builds can be targeted by using the `--skip` and `--only` arguments.

-The `--revise` argument indicates that any _unpublished_ local or imported images should be removed and rebuilt; as _published_ images can't be removed, `--revise` instead increments the _`revision`_ value to rebuild new images.
+The `rollback` step, when used with `--revise` argument indicates that any _unpublished_ and _unreleased_ local, imported, or uploaded images should be removed and rebuilt.

+As _published_ and _released_ images can't be removed, `--revise` can be used with `configs` or `state` to increment the _`revision`_ value to rebuild newly revised images.

-`local`, `import`, and `publish` steps are orchestrated by Packer.
+`local`, `upload`, `import`, `publish`, and `release` steps are orchestrated by Packer.
 By default, each image will be processed serially; providing the `--parallel` argument with a value greater than 1 will parallelize operations.
 The degree to which you can parallelze `local` image builds will depend on the local build hardware -- as QEMU virtual machines are launched for each image being built.
-Image `import` and `publish` steps are much more lightweight, and can support higher parallelism.
+Image `upload`, `import`, `publish`, and `release` steps are much more lightweight, and can support higher parallelism.

 The `local` step builds local images with QEMU, for those that are not already built locally or have already been imported.
+Images are converted to formats amenable for import into the cloud provider (if necessary) and checksums are generated.

+The `upload` step uploads the local image, checksum, and metadata to the defined `storage_url`.
+The `import`, `publish`, and `release` steps will also upload updated image metadata.

 The `import` step imports the local images into the cloud providers' default regions, unless they've already been imported.
 At this point the images are